What is Eczema?

 Red Skin Syndrome Symptoms

-Often mistaken for eczema, red skin syndrome (RSS) is a reaction to steroidal treatment for eczema and other itchy skin conditions (x).
-Extended use of topical corticosteroid treatments can lead to burning, red stinging skin.
-The rash starts at the area where steroid creams have been used the most, but then often spreads across the body.
-RSS mimics eczema at first, but develops into a more serious, systemic condition (x).
+Often mistaken for eczema, red skin syndrome (RSS) is a reaction to steroidal treatment for eczema and other itchy skin conditions. (x) Extended use of topical corticosteroid treatments can lead to burning, red stinging skin.
+The rash starts at the area where you applied steroid creams the most and often spreads across the body.
+RSS mimics eczema at first but develops into a more severe and systemic condition. (x)

 How to Tell If Your Baby Has Eczema

 Babies will get a red rash on their cheeks and scalps, while older children may have it in skin folds in the knees and elbows.
 A baby with eczema may vigorously squirm when held or placed in their cribs.
 The rash will be present on the tops of the buttocks and will lack the puffiness associated with a diaper rash.

 Eyelid dermatitis symptoms include swelling, itching, pain or burning sensation, thickened skin, red rash and irritated scaly skin.
 Xerotic eczema, also known as asteatotic eczema, appears on your lower legs and in the armpits.
 Dyshidrotic eczema affects your hands and feet.
 It seems to be triggered by exposure to nickel in foods. (x)